Psychometric software: IATA

 IATA is a software package for analysing psychometric and educational assessment data.
 The interface is point-and-click, and all functionality is delivered through wizard-style interfaces that are based on different workflows or analysis goals, such as pilot testing or equating.
 IATA reads and writes csv, Excel and SPSS file formats, and produces exportable graphics for all statistical analyses.
 Each analysis also includes heuristics suggesting appropriate interpretations of the numerical results.
 IATA performs factor analysis, (1PL-Rasch, 2PL, 3PL) scaling and calibration, differential item functioning (DIF) analysis, (basic) computer aided test development, equating, IRT-based standard setting, score conditioning, and plausible value generation.
 It is available for free from Polymetrika International.

 mirt

 R package.
-Analysis of dichotomous and polytomous response data using unidimensional and multidimensional latent trait models under the Item Response Theory paradigm.
-Exploratory and confirmatory models can be estimated with quadrature (EM) or stochastic (MHRM) methods.
-Confirmatory bi-factor and two-tier analyses are available for modeling item testlets.
-Multiple group analysis and mixed effects designs also are available for detecting differential item functioning and modelling item and person covariates.
+Analysis of discrete response data using unidimensional and multidimensional item analysis models under the Item Response Theory paradigm.
+Exploratory and confirmatory item factor analysis models are estimated with quadrature (EM) or stochastic (MHRM) methods.
+Confirmatory bi-factor and two-tier models are available for modeling item testlets using dimension reduction EM algorithms, while multiple group analyses and mixed effects designs are included for detecting differential item, bundle, and test functioning, and for modeling item and person covariates.
+Finally, latent class models such as the DINA, DINO, multidimensional latent class, mixture IRT models, and zero-inflated response models are supported, as well as a wide family of probabilistic unfolding models.